Apzmie/AI-Paper-Implementation/README.md

 # AI-Paper-Implementation

-This is for my study purpose to understand principles of neural networks.
+This is my journey to enter the AI world, growing as a professional.

 Codes are created with Chatgpt's help.